 Source documents and archiving

 Source documents for the study constitute the records held in the study main database.
 These will be retained for at least 25 years from the completion of the study.
-Identifiable data will be retained only for so long as it is required to maintain linkage with routine data sources (see section 2.9), with the exception of children for whom such data must be stored until they reach 21 years old (due to the statute of limitations).
-The sponsor and regulatory agencies will have the right to conduct confidential audits of such records in the CCO, RCCs and LCCs (but should mindful of the workload facing participating hospitals and any relevant infection control requirements).
+Identifiable data will be retained only for so long as it is required to maintain linkage with routine data sources (see section 2.8), with the exception of children for whom such data must be stored until they reach 21 years old (due to the statute of limitations).
+The sponsor and regulatory agencies will have the right to conduct confidential audits of such records in the CCO, RCCs and LCCs (but should be mindful of the workload facing participating hospitals and any relevant infection control requirements).

 Operational and Administrative Details